AndyMc3000/ci-ms2-party-chef/README.md

 #### Client Stories ####
 > - [x] “The main goal of the website is to attract new business, and provide value to visitors in the information is provides.”
-> - [x] “The website must show and promote the service which Party Chef provides.”
+> - [x] “The website must show and promote the services which Party Chef provides.”
-> - [x] “The website must detail the various menu's on offer, and the cost of items each menu.”
+> - [x] “The website must detail the various menu's on offer, and the cost of food/drink items on each menu.”
-> - [x] “The website must allow people to easily contact Party Chef to arrange a perty planning consultation.”
+> - [x] “The website must allow people to easily contact Party Chef to arrange a party planning consultation.”
-> - [x] “The website must allow users to create their own menu from the items available in order to get an idea of food/drinks costs for thier party.”
+> - [x] “The website must allow users to create their own menu from the items available, in order to get an idea of food/drinks costs for their party.”
-> - [x] “The website must allow users to send a copy of thier personal menu to email.
-A copy of this should also be sent to the business owner.”
+> - [x] “The website must allow users to send a copy of their personal menu to an email address.
+A copy of this should also be sent to the business owner so they can better understan what items users prefer.”
 > - [x] “The website must also allow users to request a quote, based on their menu, having supplied further relevant information about their event.
 The quote request information should be sent by email to the business owner.
-A copy of the request should also be sent to the user.”
+A copy of the quote request should also be sent to the user.”
-> - [x] “The website must allow users to find contact details for their local office using an interactive Google Map (offices are called a 'kitchens' on the website).”
+> - [x] “The website must allow users to find contact details for their local kitchen/office using an interactive Google Map (offices are called a 'kitchens' on the website).”
 > - [x] “The website must promote Party Chef's social media channels.”
 > - [x] “The website must show photos of previous events.”
-> - [x] “The website must show some customer testimonial quotes.”
+> - [x] “The website must show customer testimonial quotes.”
 > - [x] “The website must be mobile-friendly.”

 #### User Stories ####